Stabilizing Welfare-Maximizing Decisions via Endogenous Transfers: Main Results

-Theorem \ref{thm:IR_SNE_characterization} yields three transparent and easy-to-check conditions for verifying whether a state $(P,\tau,S)$ constitutes an IR–SNE.
+Theorem \ref{thm:IR_SNE_characterization} yields three transparent and easy-to-check conditions for verifying whether a state $(P,\tau,S)$ constitutes an IR-SNE.
 In particular, it separates the problem of equilibrium existence into feasibility, outcome selection, and the absence of profitable welfare-preserving deviations.
 This structure naturally suggests a constructive approach.

-Algorithm \ref{alg:SW_stacked} exploits this characterization to explicitly construct an IR–SNE by iteratively building transfers that secure full coverage for a welfare-maximizing alternative while eliminating all exploitable slack.
+Algorithm \ref{alg:SW_stacked} exploits this characterization to explicitly construct an IR-SNE by iteratively building transfers that secure full coverage for a welfare-maximizing alternative while eliminating all exploitable slack.
 The following proposition establishes correctness and efficiency of this construction.